behrooz-fard/FarsiScript/README.md

 # farsiscript
 JavaScript parser dialected in Farsi.
 The goal is made javascript programming easy for iranian.
-This library is based on PyJsParser (https://github.com/Kronuz/esprima-python) parser by Kronuz
+This library is based on PyJsParser (https://github.com/PiotrDabkowski/pyjsparser) parser by PiotrDabkowski.

 # Installation